 I’ll review the process of working with WhiteRoom to design these skis and try to describe the ski, how it turns, and how it feels when I turn it.

-As Leo Kottke once said “I’ll give you what I got.”
+To quote a famous guitar player “I’ll give you what I got.”

 I first learned about WhiteRoom from the guys at Worth Skis in the spring of 2015.
 I had a pair of Worth Daily Breads that I loved and used as my daily driver.
 When Worth decided to cease production, they referred me to Vin Faraci of WhiteRoom Skis.